-The Company's cash at bank is placed with high quality financial statements.
+The Company's cash at bank is placed with high quality financial institutions.

 The Company's receivables consist mainly of trade and other receivables.
 Customer credit risk is managed by the Group's management subject to the Group's established policy procedures and control relating to customer credit risk management.
 Credit quality of a customer is assessed based on each customer's credit limits.
 Outstanding customer receivables are regularly monitored.
 An impairment analysis is performed at the reporting date on an individual basis.
 The Group exercises a prudent credit control policy.
-In the previous year, the Company entered into commercial contracts with clients totaling Eur1.5 million.
-Given that this revenue will be receivable directly through the feed-in-tariffs generated by the installed photovoltaic panels, the credit risk in this respect is limited.
+In previous years, the Company entered into commercial contracts for the salof of installed photovoltaic panels.
+These amounts will be directly repaid through the feed-in-tariffs generated by same photovoltaic panels, thus credit risk in this respect is limited.